build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 ## Automating Connections and Variables

 Apache Airflow allows you to store data in its metastore that you can then rely upon when you are writing your workflows.
 This allows you to parameterise your code and create more re-usable workflows.
 The two main ways Airflow helps you do this is by storing Variables and Connections.
 Variables are key pair values that you can then refer to via Airflow code.
-Connections are used by Operators to abstract connection and authentication details, thus allowing you to separate what the sys admins and security folk know (all the secret stuff that goes into connecting to stuff) versus what your developer need to know (the Connection id).
+Connections are used by Operators to abstract connection and authentication details, thus allowing you to separate what the sys admins and security folk know (all the secret stuff that goes into connecting to stuff like passwords which you do not want to make generally available) versus what your developer need to know (the Connection id).
 Both Variables and Connections are encrypted in the Airflow metastore.

 > **Read more** Check out this detailed post to dive even deeper into this topic - https://dev.to/aws/working-with-parameters-and-variables-in-amazon-managed-workflows-for-apache-airflow-4f5h